cagov/handbook-cadotgov/docs/content.md

 Plain language is humane.
 It’s accessible to everyone, including readers with cognitive disabilities and low literacy.

 ### Simplify and clarify content
-When you have a choice, [choose the simpler word](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/)
+*   When you have a choice, [choose the simpler word](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/).
-*   For example, choose _use_ instead of _utilize_
+*   For example, choose _use_ instead of _utilize_.
 *   Avoid or explain jargon.
 *   Spell out acronyms on first reference.
-Put the acronym in parentheses if you refer to it later
+Put the acronym in parentheses if you refer to it later.
-*   Avoid negative phrases and find a positive one instead that are easier to understand
+*   Where you can, avoid negative phrases.
+Find a positive one instead because they're easier to understand.
-    *   For example, instead of “don’t have,” write “lack”
+    *   For example, instead of “don’t have,” write “lack.”

 Simplify and clarify your content, but not at the expense of clarity.
 Test your content with users to check if your content is easy to understand.